Anna Friel: Other work

 Friel has featured in print and television advertising campaigns for brands such as Reebok, Virgin Atlantic, Mulberry, Three, Pantene, and Marks & Spencer.

 In 2010, she co-starred with Michael Sheen in the music video for the Manic Street Preachers' single "(It's Not War) Just the End of Love", in which their characters were absorbed in a game of chess.

 Friel works as an ambassador for the WWF wildlife charity.

 Personal life

 In 2001, Friel began a relationship with actor David Thewlis, after the pair met on a flight to Cannes.
 Later that year, Friel collapsed and was rushed to a hospital, needing emergency surgery and two blood transfusions for a ruptured ovarian cyst.
-It was discovered that she suffers from endometriosis and would have difficulty conceiving.
-Despite this, she later became pregnant and gave birth to a daughter, Gracie Ellen Mary Friel, on 9 July 2005 at Portland Hospital, London.
-In December 2010, Friel and Thewlis separated after almost ten years together.
+It was discovered that she suffered from endometriosis and would have difficulty conceiving.
+Despite that, she became pregnant and gave birth to a daughter in 2005.
+In December 2010, after almost ten years together, Friel and Thewlis separated.
 Friel dated actor Rhys Ifans from 2011 to 2014.

-On 18 September 2025, Phil Appleton, 71, was handed a 15 year restraining order by His Honour Alan Blake, presiding judge at Reading Crown Court, when he pleaded guilty to stalking Friel over a period of almost three years, regularly turning up at her home and leaving unwanted gifts.
+On 18 September 2025, Phil Appleton, 71, was given a 15-year restraining order, after pleading guilty to stalking Friel over a period of almost three years, regularly turning up at her home and leaving unwanted gifts.